-Potential Sources: FEMA FIRMs and Letters of Map Revisions can be found on FEMA's Map Center webpage or through the local floodplain regulatory agency.
-In addition, Google Maps has a FIRM layer.
+Potential Sources: FEMA FIRMs and Letters of Map Revisions can be found on FEMA's Map Center website or through the local floodplain regulatory agency.
+Google Maps also has a FIRM layer.

-Example: Based on FEMA Flood Map {IDENTIFY FEMA MAP PANEL NO. #}, the acquisition and demolition project will be located in the flood zone designation of {IDENTIFY FLOOD ZONE DESIGNATION (e.g., AE)}, which are areas {DESCRIPTION OF THE FLOOD ZONE DESIGNATION (e.g., subject to inundation by the 1-percent-annual-chance flood event)}.
+Example: Based on FEMA Flood Map {IDENTIFY FEMA MAP PANEL NO. #}, the flood risk reduction project will be located in the flood zone designation of {IDENTIFY FLOOD ZONE DESIGNATION (e.g., AE)}, which are areas {DESCRIPTION OF THE FLOOD ZONE DESIGNATION (e.g., subject to inundation by the 1-percent-annual-chance flood event)}.